Will University campuses on the fringe be the test-tube for suburban renewal and innovation?

-Ellen Dunham-Jones fires the starting shot for the next 50 years' big sustainable design project: retrofitting suburbia.
-To come: Dying malls rehabilitated, dead "big box" stores re-inhabited, parking lots transformed into thriving wetlands.
+In her TED talk Ellen Dunham-Jones fires the starting shot for a huge design project: retrofitting suburbia.
+Dying malls rehabilitated, dead "big box" stores re-inhabited and parking lots transformed into thriving wetlands.

-They have several suburban campuses, established in the 1970's.
-While strategically located, in a city context, they are isolated by environmentally significant bushland.
-While I acknowledge the challenges at these campuses - "necessity... is the mother of invention".
+The Facilities Branch also manage several isolated suburban campuses, established in the 1970's.
+I acknowledged the challenges at these campuses - "necessity... is the mother of invention".
 We agreed that transport needs to be an integral part of the solution.

 - buildings for small spaces - what can you do within the existing footprint, eg 3 storey town homes with separate units on the ground floor;

 - gritty and grungy - look at temporary installations for cafes, shops, businesses, etc;

 - place management - social fabric to encourage people to be there (free space for artists, markets, community garden, public art, etc);

 - retro is hip! - celebrate the 70's and 80's;

 - capital spending to focus on delivering private sector opportunities; and